arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 #### Python Code
 We are ready for the source code.
-Before starting, the code here described was developed on python 2.7.
+Before starting, the code here described is developed on Python 3.
 The first step is to import necessary modules.
 ```python
 import math
 import random
 ```
-First of all, we need to define our X,Y domain and fibre diameter.
+Then, we need to define our X,Y domain and fibre diameter.
 Also, we need to define the pi value, as it will be used in the calculation.

 ```python
 pi = math.pi